 - “Therefore in the resurrection, whose wife will she be of the seven?
 For all had her.”

-- And answering, Jesus told them; “You’ve been led astray, not having known – or knowing – the scriptures nor the power of God.
+- And answering, Jesus told them: “You go astray, not *knowing the scriptures nor the power of God.

-- “For in the resurrection, they don’t marry nor are they given in marriage; but they are like the angels of God in the heavens.
+- “For in the resurrection, they don’t marry nor are they given in marriage: but they are like the angels of God in heaven.

-- “But concerning the resurrection of the dead, haven’t you read what was spoken to you by God, saying;
+- “But concerning the resurrection of the dead, didn’t you read what was spoken to you by God, saying:

-- And hearing this, the crowds were stunned at His teaching.
+- And having heard this, the crowds were stunned at His teaching.

 The Greatest Commandment

-- And the Pharisees – hearing that He had silenced the Sadducees – gathered themselves together.
+- And the Pharisees – having heard that He silenced the Sadducees – were gathered together at the same place.

 - “Teacher, which is the greatest commandment in the law?”

-- And the second is similar to it: You will show preference(7)“show preference” see note on verse 37 for your neighbor as yourself.(8)Quotation/allusion to Leviticus 19:18
+- “and the second is similar to it: You shall ^love your neighbor as yourself.6Quotation/allusion to Leviticus 19:18

 Whose Son is The Anointed?

-- And while the Pharisees were – and are – gathered together, Jesus questioned them,
+- And while the Pharisees were *gathered together, Jesus questioned them,

-- He said to them; “Then how does David – in the Spirit – call Him Lord, saying;
+- He says to them: “Then how does David call Him Lord while in the Spirit, saying:

-- “The Lord said to my Lord: sit at My right hand until I place your enemies underneath your feet.(9)Quotation/allusion to Psalm 110:1
+- “The Lord said to my Lord: sit at My right hand until I place your enemies underneath your feet.7Quotation/allusion to Psalm 110:1

 - “Therefore, if David calls Him Lord, how is He his son?”